Thanks again for purchasing (or considering) a Leatherbound item!

 • Try to limit each card pocket to 1 card, and certainly don’t exceed 2.
 Larger pockets can accommodate more, but keeping it at or under 4 cards is best.
 This will keep pressure off the seams and minimize stretching.

-• Please remember that leather will stretch to accommodate more cards or other items you put into pockets.
-If you, for example, put 2 cards in one pocket, it may be problematic to revert to carrying just 1 card in that pocket in the future.
+• Important: Please remember that leather will stretch to accommodate more cards or other items you put into pockets.
+For instace, if you put 2 cards in one pocket, it may be problematic to revert to carrying just 1 card in that pocket in the future.

 • Don’t sit on your wallet.
 It is well known by now that this is not good for your back, but it’s also not good for your wallet or your cards.
 If you carry your wallet in your back pocket, I’d suggest switching it to your front pocket while sitting down.